citiususc/voila/README.md

 where W represents a [Wiener process](https://en.wikipedia.org/wiki/Wiener_process).

-`voila` models the drift and diffusion terms as [gaussian processes](http://katbailey.github.io/post/gaussian-processes-for-dummies/) (GPs).
+`voila` permits to estimate the drift and diffusion terms by modelling them as [gaussian processes](http://katbailey.github.io/post/gaussian-processes-for-dummies/) (GPs).
 To cope with the computational complexity that calculating the posterior distribution of the GPs requires, the GPs are approximated using a small set of function points, the inducing variables.
 These inducing variables are the result of evaluating the drift and diffusion terms at some *strategically* located pseudo-inputs.
 The pseudo-inputs and the approximate posterior distributions are learnt using [variational inference](http://blog.evjang.com/2016/08/variational-bayes.html), which minimizes the Kullback-Leibler divergence between the true posterior distribution and the approximated one.

 The method is fully described in the paper:

-> García, C.A., Otero, A., Félix, P., Presedo, J. & Márquez D.G., (2017). **Non-parametric Estimation of Stochastic Differential Equations with Sparse Gaussian Processes** **(in review)**.
+> García, C.A., Otero, A., Félix, P., Presedo, J. & Márquez D.G., (2017). **Non-parametric Estimation of Stochastic Differential Equations with Sparse Gaussian Processes** **(under review)**.

 Installation
 ------------